If you get Universal Credit, what you are entitled to depends on your earnings in the relevant assessment period.

-- you and your partner (if you have one) had zero earnings, or a ‘take-home pay' of £435.00 or less on your Universal Credit statement.
-Or;
+If you and your partner (if you have one) had a combined 'take-home pay' of:

 Your ‘assessment period’ runs for a calendar month from the date your Universal Credit started.
 You can find this date on your Universal Credit statement.

-If you are unsure about your entitlement, or expect to be entitled in future, you should pay and then claim a refund if you meet the qualifying criteria in the following assessment period.
+If you are unsure about your entitlement or expect to be entitled in future, you should pay for your health costs.
+You can claim a refund if you meet the qualifying criteria in the following assessment period.